-There are 30 affordable apartments in Warden that offer reduced rents to low-income households.
+There are 30 low-income apartments in Warden that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of Grant County||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Warden features 137 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 30 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Warden.

 On average, Section 8 Housing Choice vouchers pay Warden landlords $0 per month towards rent.
 The average voucher holder contributes $0 towards rent in Warden.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Warden, Washington for a two-bedroom apartment is between $876 and $1,070.

 Fair Market Rents can be used to better understand the average housing costs of an area.
 Fair Market Rents are used by HUD to establish payment and rent standards for federal rental assistance programs like the Section 8 Housing Choice Voucher Program.